 Live a Balanced Life

 Your thoughts need to be balanced.
-You don't want to be overwhelmed by negativity, like the card suggests, but you also don't want to be seen as someone who only sees the positive side of things.
+You don't want to be overwhelmed by negativity, as the card suggests, but you also don't want to be seen as someone who only sees the positive side of things.
 You want to be realistic and have a good handle on the truth.
 Be honest: you're not going to be taken into a ship by aliens, your house likely won't get sucked into a sinkhole, and you probably won't be locked into a basement for weeks.

 Bad things do happen, but worst-case scenarios rarely do.
 Remember that you can reach out for help.
 You don't have to go through your unpleasant situation alone.
 Find a friend or a professional who can help guide you through your stressful time.

-Reversed Nine of Swords
+Nine of Swords Reversed

 This card in a reversed position is a sign that you're likely hanging together by loose threads.
 You're at the end of someone else's malice and are the Lord of Cruelty's victim.
 You will need to carefully untangle yourself, somewhat like the character in the Hanged Man card.

 Fortunately, this card indicates that a nightmare is ending.
 Relief is around the corner, but you have to be careful about how you reach it.
 In the upright position, the Nine of Swords suggest that you're caught in limbo.
 In the reversed position, it is a sign that you are about to be born, and the thread you are hanging onto is like an umbilical cord.
 You have to let go at some point.

 The Nine of Swords reversed can sometimes be seen as a hopeful card.
 It indicates a future despite the grim situations of your present.
 Try to make a commitment not to let your thoughts spiral out of control.
 Once you can whittle down your thoughts, it'll be easier to direct them.